lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 009.md

 Deep cuts reside in the floorings, with blood spatters scattered around.
 With some investigation, at least 1 person has been dragged through the house, back to the river, through the backdoor.

 Following this trail, we find a gravel beach, where a big boat was beached before, trails of blood and claws are scattered around.
+We find a gourd wedged in between rocks, with a seemingly poison in it, or at least used to be.

 # Loot: